IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 The BIM layer acts as a full integration test.
 It is not possible to fully test the UI, as we cannot reliably emit interface signals, nor read the interface as a DOM of sorts.
 The best we can do is to call Blender operators as a smoke test, and also check simple property and scene changes.

-It has the same dependencies as the tool tests, so follow the instructions in the section above.
+Before running these tests, follow the instructions for running tool tests above.

 .. code-block:: bash

     $ cd src/blenderbim/
     $ make test-bim # Test everything
     $ make test-bim MODULE=foo # Only test a single module
     # If you're on Windows, and don't want to use make, use:
     $ pytest test/bim # Test everything
     $ pytest test/bim -m "foo" ./ --maxfail=1 # Only test a single module